 - With a 45-degree-anlge stun shot, the CB and OB separate at the same angle and distance (see speed control article).

-- Keep your grip relaxed, keep your cue as level as possible, accelerate smoothly into the ball (see draw shot technique advice).
+- Make sure your tip is well chalked, keep your grip relaxed, keep your cue as level as possible, accelerate smoothly into the ball (see draw shot technique advice).

 - In general, for best draw distance control, use more spin with less speed (see physics-based draw shot advice).